 Since then the number on the scale has fluctuated up and down but I still manage to wear the same dress size.
 Now I don’t even bother weighing myself; I’m not going to lie the number on the scale can still bother me.
 I like to just go by what I see in the mirror and how I feel in my clothes as a way of gauging if I need to re-evaluate my food choices.

 I try to get my clients who are on their own weight loss journey to do the same thing.
-I’m going to be honest though and I’m sure anyone who has had a weight issue knows it’s a constant battle that never really goes away.
+I’m going to be honest, though and I’m sure anyone who has had a weight issue knows it’s a constant battle that never really goes away.
 Even as a fitness professional I have my good days and bad days just like anyone else, but I think it also helps me understand my own clients and their struggle with weight loss even more.
-I like to always remind them patience and consistency is key.
+I like to always remind them patience and consistency are key.